pytorch/executorch/examples/demo-apps/android/LlamaDemo/docs/delegates/mediatek_README.md

 More specifically, it covers:
 1. Export and quantization of Llama models against the MediaTek backend.
 2. Building and linking libraries that are required to inference on-device for Android platform using MediaTek AI accelerators.
-3. Loading the needed files on the device and running inference.
+3. Loading the needed model files on the device and using the Android demo app to run inference.

 Verified on MacOS, Linux CentOS (model export), Python 3.10, Android NDK 26.3.11579264 Phone verified: MediaTek Dimensity 9300 (D9300) chip.